 The Negotiation Task Force (NTF) at the Davis Center for Russian and Eurasian Studies at Harvard University promotes innovative solutions to Euro-Atlantic and Eurasian security challenges by creating spaces for cross-cultural negotiation research, training, and strategic analysis.
 We pioneer new models for high-impact knowledge dissemination, train practitioners in advanced negotiation skills, and build long-term conflict management capacity.

 The Peace Research Institute Frankfurt (PRIF) is one of the leading conflict resolution think tanks in Europe.
 PRIF scholars conduct knowledge-driven and applied basic research with the pursuit of passing practical outcomes on to politics and society.
 The institute develops options of action and provides background information and analyses for ministries, parties, NGOs and companies.
 PRIF scholars advise politicians and expert committees, contribute to expert consultations, and participate in delegations and committees of the German Federal Foreign Office on European and international level.

-ACONA is sponsored by the Fondation "Avec et pour autres", the Negotiation Task Force, the Icelandic government, and the University of Iceland.
+ACONA 2020-2021 was sponsored by the Fondation "Avec et pour autres", the Negotiation Task Force, the Icelandic government, and the University of Iceland.

 ACONA 2021-2022 is sponsored by Peace Research Institute Frankfurt, the Negotiation Task Force, and the University of Iceland.